canonical/test_observer/README.md

 - backend connected to database
 - backend connected to load balancer
 - frontend connected to load balancer

+Terraform works by applying changes between the current state of the system and what is in the plan (the test-observer.tf configuration file).
+When `terraform apply` is run the 1st time, there is no state -> it will create the Juju model and all resources inside it.
+When it is run with a pre-existing model already in place, it will instead set / unset config values that have changed, add / remove relations, add / remove applications, etc. Basically, it makes working with Juju declarative - yay!

+The terraform juju provider is documented over here: https://registry.terraform.io/providers/juju/juju/latest/docs

+Terraform tracks its state with a .tfstate file which is created as a result of running `terraform apply` -- for production purposes this will be stored in an S3-like bucket remotely, and for local development purposes it sits in the `terraform` directory aftery you have done a `terraform apply`).

 You can optionally get SSL certificates automatically managed for the ingress (in case you happen to have a DNS zone with Cloudflare DNS available):